Mooni123/RS41_Decoding/RS41-SGM/README.md

 The 76-EMPTY block just contains a variable amount of zeros to fill up some space.

 ## Subframe
 The subframe just consists of Subframe# 51.
 The subframe data looks in fact quite similar to a regular subframe #51 but has some differences, and also changing bytes.
 However, the bytes of a regular subframe #51 change a bit during operation, too.
-One thing to keep in mind is that hte regular subframe #51 is transmitted 51x less frequently.
+One thing to keep in mind is that the regular subframe #51 is transmitted 51x less frequently.

 ```
 static over sample of 41 bytes, two exceptions

 0xFFFF63ED60020700F6F6C4011A650000
-                       ^    ?^ incerements every 15 frames
+                       ^    ?^ increments every 15 frames
                        |    1 or 2 nibble?
                        decrements slowly with period > 41/2 Frames